 I’ve talked with so many friends who tell me “I just don’t know what to shop for there or where to even start”.
 So, starting in April, I’ll be writing a monthly, sponsored post about how to navigate and shop at Whole Foods.
 I’ll take a $100 budget and purchase items and then make several recipes out of the purchased ingredients that I’ll share with you.

 I’m also excited to share a fun new opportunity that I’ve been given at my local Whole Foods.
 Last week, I hosted my first cooking class called ‘Cooking On A Dime’ at the Whole Foods Market in Draper, Utah and will continue classes at this location where I’ll share healthy recipes and basic cooking techniques for saving money while eating healthy.
 For the first segment, I shared two recipes that could be made in a short amount of time using one rotisserie chicken.
 If you too are looking to stretch your healthy shopping budget, try Chicken Skillet Enchiladas (shred the breasts to use in this recipe) and my favorite Chicken Salad recipe (shred or chop meat from the thighs and drumsticks).
-Or use the breast meat for one of the previously mentioned dishes and then use the rest of the chicken for Chicken Tomato Noodle Soup.

 And one last note about rotisserie chicken – This convenience food is great to also cut and serve it as-is with other side dishes when cooking the entire meal isn’t in your plans.
 During the class, I demoed how to best cut up a rotisserie chicken with large portion servings for a family of four.
 The video here is a great tutorial if you need it.